zacbraddy/Vimspirational/README.md

 `kc`|alias|Does `kubectx` so I don't have to type as much `kadc`|alias|Kill All Docker Containers because sometimes I have latent containers running that conflict and I don't want to have to close them all manually
 `gs`, `ga`, `gc`, `gp`, `gd`, `gr`|alias|Shortcuts for `git status` `git add .` `git commit` `git push` `git diff` and `git reset` with cowsay and lolcat goodness for the status
+`gb`|plugin|Does `grecent` which uses grecent to switch branches for me `kd`|function|Runs the tmuxinator koodoo-service project in the current directory or if you supply it with a path to run it in it will do that so you can quickly open up service tmuxinator projects

 ## Things I've tried and moved away from